Norbiton to Hammersmith or Putney walk

 Unless you take one of the shorter endings (see below) the walk returns to the river via a churchyard containing the Tomb-Monument of the satirical English artist William Hogarth (a short detour off the alternative Turnham Green ending, Hogarth House was his ‘country’ home; hard to imagine now with traffic thundering past on the Great West Road).
 The Main Walk finishes along one of the most desirable riverside stretches in London, passing a succession of attractive 17th and 18thC houses.

-The Extended Walk continues past Hammersmith Bridge to Putney.
+The Longer Walk continues past Hammersmith Bridge to Putney.
 The character of this stretch of river is quite different: instead of the grand Georgian houses there is a mix of modern developments and older terraced housing which you glimpse on short detours away from the river.
 The last of these takes you past Craven Cottage football stadium (so you might want to check if Fulham have a home game).
 The final 1 km is through a riverside park and (if still open) the grounds of Fulham Palace, the country residence of Bishops of London for twelve centuries.
 The Church vacated the Palace in 1975 and it is now managed by a Trust.
 The historically important botanical garden is open daily, the Palace itself on Sun–Thu to 4.30pm (3.30pm winter); admission free.

-The 4¼ miles from Putney Bridge to Chiswick Bridge are the venue for the annual Oxford and Cambridge Boat Race, held in spring.
+The 4¼ miles from Putney Bridge to Chiswick Bridge are the traditional venue for the annual Oxford and Cambridge Boat Race, held in spring.
 This event attracts large crowds and the pubs might be rather busier than usual that afternoon.

 For a Shorter Walk you could call it a day after visiting Chiswick House & Gardens, diverting to the station called Chiswick (but in the suburb of Grove Park).
 For convenience directions are also given to the nearest underground station (Turnham Green), although this involves quite a long trudge through suburban streets and across main roads.